Pretty maple twist rolls, filled with a maple syrup and walnut filling and twisted into a fun and pretty shape!

 • In a small saucepan, heat milk until it reaches 180F, or when it starts to steam and small bubbles form around the outside of the pan.
 Remove from heat and allow to cool to 105F or lukewarm.

 • In a small bowl, combine 1/4 cup warm (105F) water with yeast.
-Let stand 5 minutes.
+Let stand for 5 minutes.

-• Remove dough to a greased bowl.
+• Remove the dough to a greased bowl.
 Cover with plastic wrap and allow to rise until doubled, about 60-90 minutes.

 • Prepare a large baking sheet with parchment paper.
 Set aside.